galenzh/algorithms-in-javaScript/README.md

 # algorithms-in-javaScript
 I wrote and collected some common algorithms in JavaScript.
-You can review them if you are preparing a front-end developer interview.